 Back home at their desks or at Zeppelin University, most of the members of the first project of the Transcultural Student Research Group 2019 occasionally still let their minds wander back to the Amazon.
-There were five thematic groups, each consisting of two Brazilian students from Fundação Getúlio Vargas’ Business School (FGV) and one German ZU student, examining the leadership implications of more sustainable development in the Amazon region.
-Thus, the remarkably similar mindsets, interests and values of both Brazilian and German research group participants came to the fore or, as Dr Julika Montecinos, who led the Transcultural Research Group, summarises: “It was a great transcultural experience to see that we, as a German-Brazilian research group, were very similar in our personalities as well as in our attitudes towards the research in the Amazon.
+There were five thematic groups, each consisting of two Brazilian students from Fundação Getúlio Vargas’ School of Business Administration (FGV) and one German ZU student, examining the leadership implications of more sustainable development in the Amazon region.
+Thus, the remarkably similar mindsets, interests and values of both Brazilian and German research group participants came to the fore or, as Dr Julika Montecinos, who led the Transcultural Student Research Group together with Ana Carolina Aguiar from FGV-EAESP, summarises: “It was a great transcultural experience to see that we, as a German-Brazilian research group, were very similar in our personalities as well as in our attitudes towards the research in the Amazon.
 It is our shared goal to advocate and get involved in sustainable development and its perspectives.”

 The students all enjoyed a kick-off lecture before their Transcultural Immersion Week, an event that regularly takes place at the FGV in Sao Paolo, from Prof Mario Monzoni who is a TLS expert and chairs the Center for Sustainability Studies (GVcs).
 GVcs is an impressive organisation of 70 scientists who work in accordance with the Principles for Responsible Management Education delivering top class research, teaching and transfer projects.